Par kluseba le 12 Juin 2019 à 22:37

 Katsuki was briefly distracted and that led to his demise.
 When he turned around, Hanako was standing so close to him that he could see her small peach-coloured half circular scar below her right eye on her seemingly immaculate face.
 Her smooth face transformed into a scary grimace.
 Her friendly eyes were suddenly popping out madly.

 The piercing pain in his chest transformed into a burning feeling as his blood was running out of his body along the knife and dropping on the floor.
-Some of it had splashed upon Hanako’s face who laughed hysterically as she was pushing the weapon deeper into her brother’s heart.
+Some of it had splashed upon Hanako’s face.
+She laughed hysterically as she was pushing the weapon deeper into her brother’s heart.
 She bent forward, her lips touched her brother’s and she kissed him with cold passion.

 Hanako pushed Katsuki with such force that he fell over the balcony’s grid.
 His brother was screaming frantically below him.
 The last thing Katsuki saw was Hanako’s blood-covered dress, the red knife that she had raised triumphantly and her glowing demoniac eyes.
 Katsuki crushed onto his brother before he hit the ground but he didn’t feel either impact anymore.
 His heart had stopped beating as his world had turned into eternal darkness.